-- A fall in eGFR of 2.5 or more per yr over a period of years of observation
+- A fall in eGFR of 2.5 or more per year over a longer time period

 - Kidney volume normalized for height (HtTKV), matched to age.
 Bigger kidneys in younger people are more likely to lead to loss of kidney function.
 Estimating kidney volume is described below.
 With this criterion it is hoped to identify and treat patients at high risk before their GFR falls.
 But it poses the question of how to identify and screen all who may be in this group.

 - Other factors, including genetic information, family history of early ESRF, early onset of symptoms or hypertension, easily palpable kidneys in young people, are useful in drawing attention to the need to estimate GFR and kidney size.

 Note that several criteria cited here are experimental, including ultrasound sizes to request MRI, and re-scan intervals.
 Progress will be monitored and recommendations modified accordingly.
 Equally it may be justifiable to vary these criteria in particular circumstances.

 Kidney volume can be a useful predictor of risk, IF kidneys are reasonably evenly enlarged by many small to medium sized cysts* and there are not other important factors operating.
 You need measurements of subject height as well as kidney dimensions by MRI or CT – enter these into the online TKV calculator and then use the derived HtTKV with data such as that shown by Irzabal (2015) (see figure) to estimate future risk of losing kidney function.

 How do I get those measurements?
 See Downloads at the foot of this page.